Rafnuss/GeoPressureTemplate/README.md

 ## What do you need to use this template? :computer:

 - Geolocator data containing pressure, light and activity data.
-- Have read the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) (:warning: You should be familar with the **full process involved** before starting with your own project)
+- Have read the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) (:warning: You should be familiar with the **full process involved** before starting with your own project)
 - Basic R experience (I'm using the [tidyverse](https://www.tidyverse.org/) syntax here).
 - A [Github account](https://github.com/signup).